mozilla-services/consvc-shepherd/docs/UserGuide.md

 5. Select “Publish Settings Snapshot” from the actions dropdown and click “Go”.
    * A green status bar should appear at the top of the page stating the snapshot has been published.

-*Note that Shepherd is unable to undo snapshots, if changes need to be undone, one would have to manually revert the advertiser information and create a new snapshot.
+*Note that Shepherd is unable to undo snapshots.
+If changes need to be undone, one would have to manually revert the advertiser information and create a new snapshot.
 For complex reverts, please contact the engineering team.*